lampapps/jabs/README.md

 **Using the Manifest:**

-*   Each backup set includes a HTML manifest.
+*   Each backup set includes an HTML manifest.
 This manifest is also synced to AWS.
-A local copy the manifest is also linked from the dashboard.
+A local copy of the manifest is also linked from the dashboard.
 *   These manifests list every file included in the backup set and which specific `.tar.gz` archive contains that file.
 *   Use the manifest to identify which tarball(s) you need if you only want to restore specific files or directories.